|

 DEBIT Definition & Meaning - Merriam-Webster

 The meaning of DEBIT is to enter upon the debit side of an account : charge with a debit.
-How to use debit in a sentence.

 Understanding Debits and Credits in Accounting - Investopedia